 Gastric Sleeve Surgery in Tijuana, Mexico

-Gastric Sleeve Surgery, also called Vertical Sleeve Gastrectomy (VSG), is one of the most innovative types of weight loss surgeries performed in Tijuana, Mexico and the most popular option worldwide.
+Gastric Sleeve Surgery, also called Vertical Sleeve Gastrectomy (VSG), is one of the most innovative types of weight loss surgeries and the most popular option performed today.
 In the gastric sleeve procedure, the size of the stomach is significantly reduced – resulting in reduced hunger and feeling full faster.

-- The restriction formed in the stomach takes less food to fill up and results in less calorie intake.
+- Restriction in the stomach – it takes less food to fill up which leads to less calorie intake.